Michael Magro, MBA Program Director

 Applicants are required to provide two letters of recommendation from former professors or business colleagues who can attest to the applicant’s ability to successfully pursue graduate study in business administration.

 Applicants are required to provide a brief narrative (2 or 3 pages) of one’s career, professional development and professional goals as they relate to the completion of the Master of Business Administration degree.
 In addition, the applicant must submit a detailed resume.

 As soon as the graduate application and all required documents have been received, the director of the MBA program may contact you to arrange an interview.
 The Graduate Admissions Committee of the School of Business will make the definitive recommendation on admission.
 The committee indicates which foundational courses are required, as well as which graduate courses, if any, may be accepted in transfer.
 The decision of the committee is communicated to the applicant by the Office of Admissions.

 A maximum of six credit hours may be transferred for credit from another institution.Transfer credit will be awarded only when all of the following conditions are met:

 The course is a graduate course at an AACSB International-accredited institution.

-If taken prior to admission to the Byrd School, the course was taken within three years of admission.
+If taken prior to admission to the School of Business, the course was taken within three years of admission.